christianvoigt/argdown/docs/syntax/README.md

     >< [f]
 ```

-In the case of + relations, it will not matter in practice if you use the loose or strict interpretation of statement relations.
-Both relations are **asymmetric**: Even if A supports B, B does **not** necessarily have to support A in turn.
-And even if A entails B, B does **not** necessarily have to entail A in turn.
+You will see the difference between the modes most clearly if you export your data to JSON, because here the relation objects will have different relationType properties.
+The difference is less obvious in the argument map:

-In the case of >< relation there is also no difference, because there is no conflicting "loose" interpretation corresponding to a relation type between two arguments.
+In the case of + relations, you will not see any difference in your map.
+Entailment and support are both **asymmetric** relations and are visualized with directed green arrows (with an arrow head at its end and no arrow head at its start).

-However, in the case of - relations the strict interpretation **does** make a difference in practice: While the attack relation is asymmetric, the contrary relation is symmetric.
-If A **attacks** B, B does **not** also have to attack A. But if A is **contrary** to B, B is also necessarily contrary to A.
+However, in the case of - relations the difference between modes becomes obvious in the map: While the attack relation is *asymmetric*, the contrary relation is *symmetric*.
+Thus, in loose mode red arrows between statements will only point in one direction.
+In strict mode red arrows between statements will point in both directions.

-In the argument map, this difference becomes obvious: If you use loose mode, red arrows between statements will only point in one direction (because the attack relation is asymmetric).
-If you use strict mode, red arrows between statements will point in both directions (because the contrary relation is symmetric).
-Apart from that the different interpretations will also have consequences for the arrows from and to reconstructed arguments, as we will see in the next subsection.
+Apart from the JSON data and the visualization of relations, the different interpretations will also have consequences for the automatic derivation of relations from and to reconstructed arguments, as we will see in the next subsection.

 If you want to use Argdown parser in strict interpretation mode, you have to use the [`mode: strict`](/guide/configuration-cheatsheet) configuration option of the model plugin (see example above).